 “Candice!” came a young man’s voice from the front desk.

-“Yes Mark?”
-Candice said with a groan.
-Janet knew that Candice was testy with questions.
-Mark was the new guy.
-He didn’t know Candice’s wrath yet.
+“Yes, Mark?”
+Candice replied with a groan.
+Haideh knew that Candice was testy with questions.
+Mark was the new guy, and he didn’t know Candice’s wrath yet.
 He was brave in his naivety.

-Craig watched as Candice left the room, waiting until she was gone.
-He spun his char around to face Janet, saying, “funny, ain’t it?”
+Ceagan watched as Candice left the room, waiting until she was gone.
+Then he spun his chair around to face Haideh, saying, “Funny, ain’t it?”

-“The boss can come by and chit chat with us but when she is gone it is back to work.
-That is some history-in-the-making stuff the news is reporting!” he stared at the TV and continued to watch the chaos.
+“The boss can come by and chit-chat with us, but when she’s gone, it’s back to work.
+This is some history-in-the-making stuff the news is reporting!”
+He stared at the TV, watching the chaos.

-Janet looked up for a moment, to see that the cameraman had shifted the camera to look at the news reporter.
+Haideh looked up for a moment to see that the cameraman had shifted the view to the news reporter.
+She gripped the microphone tightly.

 “Across the country?
 Are we under attack?”
-Craig asked, now fiddling with a pencil against his lip.
+Ceagan asked, now fiddling with a pencil against his lip.

-“We should get back to work,” Janet said, spinning her chair around to look at the graphics software again.
+“We should get back to work,” Haideh said, spinning her chair around to look at the graphics software again.

-A scream erupted from the front entrance, catching both of their attention.
-The sound of fumbling and toppling items erupted as more grunts, a crash, and then gurgling.
-Janet stood up, mouth open, while looking at the doorway.
-It was impossible to see anything other than the walls and the entrance door to the building.
+A scream erupted from the front entrance.
+The sound of fumbling and crashing followed.
+Grunts.
+Another crash, and a prolonged gurgle.
+Haideh stood up, mouth open, looking at the doorway.
+It was impossible to see anything other than the walls and the entrance door.

 “Candice?”
-Craig called out while getting up from his chair.
-He looked over at Janet as he walked towards the front entrance.
+Ceagan called out while getting up from his chair.
+He looked over at Haideh as he walked towards the front entrance.
 “Stay here,” he whispered.

-Craig crept up to the wall, getting closer to the entrance as more fumbling came from the front lobby.
-He took another step closer, looking back at Janet, then forward, ready to take peek at the entrance.
+Ceagan crept up to the wall, getting closer to the entrance as more fumbling came from the front lobby.
+He took another step, glancing back at Haideh, then at the entrance.

-Janet hurried over to Craig and whispered, “who was calling for help?
+Haideh hurried over to Ceagan and whispered, “Who was calling for help?
 Dan?”

 A scream came from the other room.

 “Think this has anything to do with what we heard on the telly?”
-Janet asked.
+Haideh asked.
 She knew it was a stupid question.
-From what they heard, it was.
+From what they’d heard, it was.
 She just wanted reassurance from someone.

-Janet hurried over to Craig, keeping her eyes on the entrance, just in case someone was to come into the room.
-She couldn’t help but wonder what happened out there.
+He quietly walked over to Haideh’s desk—the closest to the entrance—and picked up the phone.
+He punched in the numbers and brought the receiver to his ear.
+Haideh crept over to Ceagan, keeping her eyes on the entrance, just in case someone was to come into the room.
+She couldn’t help but wonder what had happened out there.

-“I can’t get a hold of them, there’s nothing there,” Craig said.
+“I can’t get ahold of them.
+There’s nothing there,” Ceagan said.
 “We’re on our own.”

-Janet felt her heart race.
-Who yelled from the back room?
-Who else was in the print shop still?
-Her answers weren’t going to be given to her with the rescue of the police, Craig and Janet had to fend for themselves.
+Haideh felt her heart race.
+Who had yelled from the back room?
+Who else was in the print shop?
+There were no answers, and no rescue from the police in sight.
+Ceagan and Haideh would have to fend for themselves.